menu

 Pearl District is a densely urban neighborhood (based on population density) located in Portland, Oregon.

-Pearl District real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
+Pearl District real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Pearl District neighborhood are newer, built in 2000 or more recently.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics